 Unifire has a number of easily navigable contract vehicles to meet the unique acquisition requirements of everyone from Department of Defense, Federal Agencies, Municipal Agencies, State Agencies and individual customers.

 With Unifire’s broad product offering, knowledge and experience we are able to be your single source supplier for virtually any product you need for mission success.

 For product demonstration, procurement assistance, supply chain management, training, or any other questions you may have, please feel free to contact us anytime at email@example.com

 With the power of GSA, you have millions of products and services at your fingertips that have been approved for purchase by federal, state, and municipal agencies utilizing federal dollars.
-Unifire holds three GSA schedules for your purchasing needs:
+Unifire holds the GS-07F-268AA MAS schedule and the following categories for your purchasing needs:

 Blanket Purchase Agreements (BPAs)